2023 Ohio Wheat Performance Test

 ACKNOWLEDGEMENTS

-Acknowledgments: We thank our farmer cooperators for their contributions to the 2023 wheat variety testing program.
-We are grateful for the assistance provided by Ken Scaife, OARDC Field Operations, Wooster, and Matt Davis, OARDC Northwest Branch Research Station.
-Special thanks to Rich Minyo, OARDC Wooster, for his assistance and expertise in conducting the 2023 Ohio Wheat Performance Test.
+Acknowledgments: We thank our farmer cooperators for their contributions to the 2024 wheat variety testing program.
+We are grateful for the assistance provided by Ken Scaife, OARDC Field Operations, Wooster and Matt Davis, OARDC Northwest Branch Research Station.
+Special thanks to Rich Minyo, OARDC Wooster, for his assistance and expertise.

 Go to Ohio Crop Performance Homepage

-Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Jacqueline Wilkins, Interim Director, Ohio State University Extension.
+Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, David Civittolo, Interim Director, Ohio State University Extension.

 |